 It’s likely the people you’ve been meeting (yes, even for years) haven’t been right for you.
 In this world, there are billions of people, and they are all different.
 Don’t close the door on meeting new people just because you have met some who just weren’t your cup of tea.

-The best way to finally meet people you enjoy spending time with is to join groups, activities, and organizations that you believe in and have fun being in them.
+One of the best ways to finally meet people you enjoy spending time with is to join groups, activities, and organizations that you believe in and have fun participating in.
 Think about it – when you enjoy what you’re doing, other people are there enjoying it too.
 Right there, you have commonalities that you can grow from.
 Does that mean every person you meet in those settings will be right for you?
 No, of course not, but the chances of finding people you do like are higher.

-She shares a valuable lesson with all of us.
+There is a valuable lesson here.
 You don’t have to swear off all relationships because some of them don’t work out.
 Instead, you can continue to meet people, learn about them, and then decide if you would like them to be part of your life.
 Don’t let those that get you down bring you down.
 Simply find new friends in hopes that someday you will find those special people that you click with so much that they stop being a burden and start being a blessing.